You are here: Support & Resources > Resources and Useful Information > Trans Inclusive Resources

 “Watershed recognises the right of staff and audience members to self identify their gender and requires all staff and customers to use appropriate gender affirming language.
 Examples of harassment related to gender identity may include deliberately mis-gendering someone or policing which facilities they use based on their gender.”

-Venues across Bristol have declared themselves as spaces that welcome and support our city’s trans community.
-Find out more here.
+Venues across Bristol and Bath have declared themselves as spaces that welcome and support our city’s trans community.
+Find out more about Safe Space Bristol here.
+We will soon be adding in more information about Safe Space Bath here as well.

 We are updating the LGBTQ+ pages on Visit Bath and Visit Bristol with information about safe spaces and public gender-neutral toilets.
 Please get in touch with us to be included here.